vishvAsa/sanskrit/vyAkaraNam/whitney/18_Chapter_XIV_DERIVATIVE_OR_SECONDARY_CONJUGATION.md

 a\.
 Of this perfect no example occurs in RV. or SV. or VS., only one — `gamayā́ṁ cakāra` — in AV., and but half-a-dozen in all the various texts of the Black Yajur-Veda, and these not in the mantra-parts of the text.
-They are also by no means frequent in the Brāhmaṇas, except in ÇB.
+They are also by no means frequent in the Brāhmaṇas, except in śB.
 (where they abound: chiefly, perhaps, for the reason that this work uses in considerable part the perfect instead of the imperfect as its narrative tense).